Saturday, 12 November 2016

 Mid morning on October 27th found us in an unromantic part of the West Midlands at a long term off airport parking facility.
 The adventure had begun.
 A twenty minute courtesy bus ride found us deposited at Birmingham Airport and we were soon through the de-humanising experience of security checks and partaking of a coffee in the departure lounge as we awaited the call to our flight.
 To get to The Seychelles we were travelling on Emirates via Dubai and our first flight was seven hours and then another of four hours from Dubai to Mahe.

-We travelled on the upper deck of a huge, modern, quiet aircraft and with surprisingly extensive leg room, in some comfort.
+We travelled in some comfort on the upper deck of a huge, modern, quiet aircraft with surprisingly extensive leg room,.
 A bewildering variety of films were available and I watched a couple as the hours slipped by before we landed at Dubai at just after midnight local time.
 The sheer size of Dubai Airport and its garishly lit, gargantuan duty free halls dedicated to mammon, is breath taking.
 There is no subtlety here just brazen unabashed commercialism and a blatant appeal to temptation for bored and weary, flight bemused travellers.
 We survived a nightmare trial of chrome and marble walkways, traversing crowded lifts, transit trains and yet more security checks in the middle of the night to get to the gate for our flight to Mahe, and finally at just after 2am we were in the air and The Seychelles were now but four hours away.

 We landed in the early morning at Mahe and as the aircraft doors opened the carefully controlled atmosphere of the cabin was overwhelmed by the inrushing warmth and humidity of the world outside.
 We stepped into a temperature somewhat similar to that when you open an oven door to check on the cooking.The relief of leaving the aircraft and being able to freely walk in sunshine and heat was a sheer delight after eighteen hours of cocooned existence but not so welcome was the interminable wait in line to clear Seychelles immigration.
 It took almost an hour but then we were through and there waiting to greet us was a representative from Creole Travel that work in conjunction with Audley Travel and who guided us to a private lounge where we were given a long cool drink and told to take our time and relax.
 Once settled and suitably revived we were taken to our air conditioned car and met our driver who would drive us to our hotel.
 Thoughtfully there were two complementary bottles of iced water available in the car for us to drink on the journey to our hotel, The Double Tree by Hilton some thirty minutes drive away at the south end of the island.